Information about working for Planning and Environment Decisions Wales.

 Administrative staff carry out a wide range of functions, including:

 - Dealing with the public, assembling case files, agreeing dates for inquiries and site visits or issuing Inspectors’ decisions;

 - Providing direct support for Inspectors, particularly at long inquiries or when a large number of issues need to be considered;

 - Providing essential support functions in our Information Technology, Finance or Human Resources areas.

 Our administrative staff have a wide range of skills, and where relevant, we encourage and support attainment of professional qualifications.

 Our current vacancies can be found on the Civil Service Jobs website.

-The Planning Inspectorate is an Equal Opportunities employer.
+Planning and Environment Decisions Wales is an Equal Opportunities employer.
 Applicants are welcomed from all suitably qualified people regardless of gender, marital status, race, disability, sex, sexual orientation, age, religion or belief.
 Part time working is also considered.